Skip to content

 };

-// two possible ways to access the [lastName] property
+// two possible syntaxes for accessing the [name] property

 Execution